UPenn-CIT599/financial-report-analysis/README.md

-# financial-reporting-analysis
-Hopes v.
+# Hopes v.
 Reality in Financial Reporting
+A project by Cryrus Cheng, Tim Culpan, and Angela Wen